 Administrative restoration is not possible if more than 12 months have elapsed since the date of the company's dissolution.
 The forms must be submitted not later than the day before the anniversary of the company's dissolution for the Registrar to be in a position to restore a company administratively.
 Any required amendments to documents submitted must be completed within the 15 month period.
 If that deadline is missed, a Court application will be necessary.
 Where a company or any member, officer or creditor of the company feels aggrieved by the company having been struck off the register, the court may, within 20 years of the date of dissolution of the company, order that the company be restored to the register.

-Once the transition period has elapsed on 1st December 2016, any company being restored to the register must be in compliance with the provisions of the Companies Act 2014.
+Every company being restored to the register must be in compliance with the provisions of the Companies Act 2014.
 Old unconverted private limited by shares companies become LTD companies and guarantee companies and unlimited companies must be accord with the name requirements imposed by the Act.
 See Restoration and Company Type for more information.

 Restoration of an Owners Management Company